Zuehlke/software-engineering-corner/drafts/signals-everywhere.md

 But for one significant feature, Solid's creator Ryan Carniato went further back in time for inspiration: Knockout.

 Released back in 2010, Knockout presented a reactivity concept they called "observables".
-They are described as **"special JavaScript objects that can notify subscribers about changes, and can automatically detect dependencies"** in the [documentation](https://knockoutjs.com/documentation/observables.html).
+[Knockout describes them](https://knockoutjs.com/documentation/observables.html) as **"special JavaScript objects that can notify subscribers about changes, and can automatically detect dependencies"**.
 The examples might look surprisingly familiar for their age:

 ```js